Turbo Charge Your OKRs With OKR-Dash.com

 You'll have clarity on outcomes that you're trying to achieve so it's obvious when you actually achieve them, and you can be certain whether what you've done is working or not, and whether you need to iterate or pivot.

-Good OKRs leave flexibility for changing the actual solution, as long as the outcome is still acheived.
+Great OKRs leave flexibility for changing the actual solution, as long as the outcome is still acheived.

 When the KRs are right you can see clear progress against them, which is motivational and creates focus to keep making more progress.